Why the Point Spread Hasn’t Mattered When Betting Bowl Game Underdogs

 Generally, betting Group of 5 teams in this spot has been successful, and even more successful when they play a Power 5 team.

-But the real money has been made with big underdogs.
+But the real money has been made with underdogs in the 3-7 point range.

-The units are buoyed by some big underdogs cashing — Oklahoma over Alabama in 2014, UCF over Auburn last season and Baylor in 2014, Louisville over Florida in 2013.
+The units are buoyed by some big underdogs cashing — Texas over Georgia in 2018, Oklahoma over Alabama in 2014, UCF over Auburn in 2017 and Baylor in 2014, Louisville over Florida in 2013.
 They were all 4-1 or better to win outright.

 What Should I Take Away From This?

-Like I mentioned, this trend has had good and bad years.
-It’s been profitable in three of the four College Football Playoff years, since the playoff has created a perceived lack of emphasis on other bowl games.
+Like I mentioned, this “trend” has had good and bad years.
+It’s been profitable in four of the six College Football Playoff years, since the playoff has created a perceived lack of emphasis on other bowl games.
 But here are some key takeaways:

 1. No favorite moneyline parlays.
 Tying a handful of big favorites in a moneyline parlay for an even-money payout is becoming an increasingly popular betting option, but it doesn’t make sense in bowl season.
 If you really like the favorite, bet on it to cover.